isstac/canopy/README.md

 The Pure Monte Carlo strategy can be configured with the following options:

-* **symbolic.security.sampling.montecarlo.simulationpol** An implementation of `edu.cmu.sv.isstac.sampling.policies.SimulationPolicy` that controls how children are selected during the simulation run.
+* **canopy.montecarlo.simulationpol** An implementation of `edu.cmu.sv.isstac.sampling.policies.SimulationPolicy` that controls how children are selected during the simulation run.
 Default `edu.cmu.sv.isstac.sampling.mcts.UniformSimulationPolicy` which uniformly, at random, selects children

 #### Exhaustive